 The LANGO provides the following definitions for NGOs and Associations:

 1. A domestic association refers to a membership organization created under Cambodian law by natural persons and/or legal persons with the purposes of representing and protecting the interests of its members without making profits or gain for mutual distribution.

 2. A domestic non-governmental organization refers to a membership non-governmental organization, including foundations, created under Cambodian law by natural persons and/or legal persons with the purpose of providing funds or services in one or many realms in order to serve the public interest without making profits or gain for mutual distribution.

 3. A foreign association or foreign non-governmental organization refers to a legitimate organization created outside the country with the purpose of conducting activities to serve the public interest without making a profit.

 According to the 1997 Tax Law, NGOs with either religious, charitable, scientific, literary, or educational purposes are exempt from taxation on their income.
 (Article 9, Tax law).

 Barriers to Entry

-The legal framework in Cambodia includes at least three barriers to the formation of organizations.
+Under the new LANGO, the legal framework in Cambodia includes at least three barriers to the formation of organizations.